 What Bedminster Green is, why we're developing this area and what the development project involves.

-Bedminster Green is a development area made up of five sites (plots) that are being developed for housing and community spaces.
-It's between East Street and Windmill Hill in Bedminster.
+Bedminster Green is a development area made up of five sites (plots) that are being redeveloped to provide housing and mixed use schemes.

-You can see more detail of the five development plots and where they are on this map of the development area.
+You can see more detail of the 5 development plots and where they are on this map of the development area.

 Why we're developing Bedminster Green